 The only thing we like better than eating peperonata is saying peperonata — it rolls off the tongue like Figaro, Figaro, Figaro.
 And yet, for such a long and lilting name, the dish itself is a rather humble concoction of bell peppers, tomatoes, garlic, and onions.
-In fact, a prep-station bystander said, “Is it just a bunch of sliced peppers?”
+In fact, a test kitchen bystander said, “Is it just a bunch of sliced peppers?”

 Trust us, they are very good — and once you have a jar, you’ll want to put them on everything.
 They’re terrific layered into a meatball sub or a roasted veggie sandwich.
 You can also spread them over homemade pizza.
 (Think salami, basil, and big islands of mozzarella).
 In fact, they’re so fantastic with cheese, we sometimes put a bowl of them on a cheeseboard.
 They’d be just the thing on our Italian cheeseboard.